 - Month of birth appears to be a factor in the development of MS

-- Diagnosis of multiple sclerosis is still a difficult process.
+- Diagnosis of multiple sclerosis is still a challenging process

 What is multiple sclerosis?

 MS degrades the nerve's myelin sheaths.

 The cause of MS is unknown; however, with multiple sclerosis, the central nervous system (CNS) is attacked by the individual's own immune system.
 That is why MS is believed to be an autoimmune disease.

 Nerve fibers are surrounded by myelin, which protects them.
 Myelin also helps the nerves conduct electrical signals quickly and efficiently.